Ayush29Ayush/Hirav-GMeet-Bot/README.md

-# Hirav - Smart companion for your G-Meet
+# Hirav - Smart companion to your G-Meet
 Hirav is a smart companion G-Meet bot which uses selenium to add an bot to G-Meet to add multiple functionality in the meeting.
 ## Description
 The bot can do the following things with the following commands on inputing the commands into the G-Meet chat box-